fsprojects/Paket/docs/content/commands/update.md

   `--no-install`: Skips paket install --hard process afterward generation of [`paket.lock` file](lock-file.html).

-## Updating a single package
+## Updating a single package, or packages matching a pattern

-It's also possible to update only a single package and to keep all other dependencies fixed:
+It's also possible to update only specified packages and to keep all other dependencies fixed:

     [lang=batchfile]
     paket update nuget PACKAGENAME [version VERSION] [group GROUPNAME] [--force|-f] [--hard] [--redirects] [--no-install]